Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Greedy Search

 \subsection{Implementation}

-Our implementation is done in the statistical computing language R \citep{RCo15}.
-The code is available by the corresponding author on request, and it will also be published in a future version of the R package \texttt{pcalg} \citep{KalMA12}.
+Our implementation is done in the statistical computing language R \citep{RCo15}, and the code is available as an R package on github \citep{NowC17}.
 We make heavy use of the RICF implementation \texttt{fitAncestralGraph}\footnote{Despite the function name the implementation is not restricted to ancestral graphs.} in the \texttt{ggm} package \citep{GioMA15}.
 We noted that there are sometimes convergence issues, so we adapted the implementation of RICF to include a maximal iteration limit (which we set to 10 by default).